Cancer Related Fatigue: Symptoms, Causes & Treatment NYC

 Cancer-Related Fatigue Treatment

-At FemFirst Health, our physical therapist trained in cancer rehabilitation can help individuals address and overcome their CRF.
+At FemFirst Health, our occupational therapist trained in cancer rehabilitation can help individuals address and overcome their CRF.

-Energy Conservation Techniques: Our physical therapist will also teach you a variety of energy conservation techniques and sleep hygiene principles to further improve your fatigue.
+• Energy Conservation Techniques: Our specialized therapist will also teach you a variety of energy conservation techniques and sleep hygiene principles to further improve your fatigue.

-Hands-on Physical Therapy: Additionally, our physical therapist will also use a variety of hands-on techniques to address any of the other cancer-related side effects that may be contributing to your fatigue, such as pain, muscle weakness, and limited mobility.
+• Hands-on Therapy: Additionally, our therapist will also use a variety of hands-on techniques to address any of the other cancer-related side effects that may be contributing to your fatigue, such as pain, muscle weakness, and limited mobility.

 FAQ